ibmcloudpaascommunity/cobaltiron-demo-oict/docs/index.md

 Here is the reference architecture for Figure: Secure BaaS with Compass for on-premises to IBM Cloud.
 ![reference-aarchitecture](images/ref-arch.png)

-For backup and restore, please refer to the steps in [Demo Steps](https://pages.github.ibm.com/IBM-Cloud-Satellite-and-PaaS-Community/cobaltiron-demo-oict/#demo-steps).
+For backup and restore, please refer to all the steps in [Demo Steps](https://pages.github.ibm.com/IBM-Cloud-Satellite-and-PaaS-Community/cobaltiron-demo-oict/#demo-steps).